mozilla/build-environments/platforms/README.md

-Basic images: CentOS installs pointed at Mozilla repos, with no build specific libraries.
+Basic images: CentOS 6 pointed at Mozilla repos, with no build specific libraries.